Visible Plus: Pacing

 These zones appear to be based on research related to Chronic Fatigue Syndrome.
 The accurate way to determine a Over Exertion threshold is a two day CPET test, which most people don’t have access to.
 The 60% of Max Heart Rate is an estimate of that threshold which is not very accurate.

-In the app you set a points budget for the day and the app will tell you if you are ahead or behind on your points for the day.
+In the app you set a Pace Point budget for the day and the app will tell you if you are ahead or behind on your points for the day.

 I’m Always Over Budget

 Also, Visible has no way to enter a bedtime and it doesn’t try to guess my bedtime, so it allocates the points until late in the evening, possibly midnight.
-So at the end of the day, the app would always say I was ahead of budget.
+So at the end of the day, the app would always say I was over budget.

 As somebody who always made good grades and carefully manages the family budget, this idea that I’m always over budget was not healthy for me psychologically.